-We have applied for the funding to train a mental health lead and need to enrol a member of staff on this training.
+Stephanie Beard is in the process of completing the senior mental health accredited training.
 Where signs or symptoms of mental health issues are apparent, we consult with parents and, where relevant, strengthening families to try to offer support at Early Help or Targeted Early help level.